Random subcomplexes and Betti numbers of random edge ideals

 In particular we can define the regularity of $R/I_G$ in terms of homology of induced subcomplexes of $\Delta(G)$ as follows.
 By Hochster's formula we have

-In the example in Table \ref{sampleBettiTable}, we see that $\reg(R/I_G) = 3$ as the entire complex has nonzero homology in degree 2, but no subcomplex has homology in degree larger than 2.
+In the example in Table \ref{sampleBettiTable} we see that $\beta_{17,20}(R/I_G) \neq 0$, and since $n=20$ this implies that the entire complex $\Delta(G)$ has nonzero homology in degree 2.
+From the table we also see no nonzero entries in rows larger than 3, which implies that $\reg(R/I_G) = 3$ and in particular no induced subcomplex of $\Delta(G)$ has homology in degree larger than 2.
 We show in Theorem \ref{RegularityTheorem} that for random graphs $G \sim G(n, p)$ with $p$ in a certain regime this is the typical behavior; with high probability the largest nonvanishing homology group of the entire clique complex $\Delta(G)$ gives the regularity of $R/I_G$.
 This is of course not always the case even for coedge ideals.
 For example if we let $W_n$ denote the \emph{wheel graph} (the cone over a $n$-cycle $C_n$) then for $n \geq 4$ we have that $\Delta(W_n)$ is contractible, whereas $C_n$ is an induced subcomplex which has homology in degree 1.
 Hence the regularity of $R/I_{W_n}$ over any field $\kk$ is 2.

 The projective dimension of $R/I_G$ can likewise be interpreted from the topology of subcomplexes of $\Delta(G)$.
 For this we first recall a standard notion from graph theory.
 A graph $G$ on more than $\ell$ vertices is said to be \defi{$\ell$-connected} if for every set $S \subset G$ of size less than $\ell$, the graph $G \setminus S$ is connected.
 The \defi{vertex connectivity} of $G$ is the maximum $\ell$ such that $G$ is $\ell$-connected.